aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/html/disable-css-while-saving-to-html/_index.md

 ## **Possible Usage Scenarios**

-When you save your Excel file to a single page HTML, usually the CSS elements will be embedded within the HTML file and will be located in the HEAD section.
-If you attach this file as a content/body of an email, the CSS elements will be stripped out by most email clients, resulting in improper rendering.
-The Aspose.Cells for Python via .NET API introduces an option which allows you to optionally disable CSS, allowing styles to be directly applied within the HTML elements themselves.
-If you want to set the HTML as the content/body of the email, please use the [**HtmlSaveOptions.disable_css**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/disable_css/) property and set it to **True**.
+When you save your Excel file to a single-page HTML, the CSS elements are usually embedded within the HTML file and placed in the **HEAD** section.
+If you attach this file as the content/body of an email, most email clients will strip out the CSS elements, resulting in improper rendering.
+The Aspose.Cells for Python via .NET API introduces an option that allows you to optionally disable CSS, enabling styles to be applied directly within the HTML elements themselves.
+If you want to set the HTML as the email's content/body, please use the **HtmlSaveOptions.disable_css** property and set it to **True**.

 ## **Disable CSS while Saving to HTML**

-The following sample code shows the usage of [**HtmlSaveOptions.disable_css**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/disable_css/) property.
+The following sample code shows the usage of the **HtmlSaveOptions.disable_css** property.

 ## **Sample Code**